 Theoretical and practical aspects of everyday emergency treatment of accident victims and cases of sudden illness.
 Adult CPR techniques are included.
+Practice on mannequins in rescue breathing, choking, and cardiac arrest will be included.
 The American Red Cross Standard First Aid and American Red Cross CPR certification may be earned.